esikm/Pillow/docs/handbook/tutorial.rst

 Filters
 ^^^^^^^

-The :py:mod:`~PIL.ImageFilter` module contains a number of pre-defined enhancement filters that can be used with the :py:meth:`~PIL.Image.Image.filter` method.
+The :py:mod:`~PIL2.ImageFilter` module contains a number of pre-defined enhancement filters that can be used with the :py:meth:`~PIL2.Image.Image.filter` method.

 Applying filters
 ~~~~~~~~~~~~~~~~

 ::

-    from PIL import ImageFilter
+    from PIL2 import ImageFilter
     out = im.filter(ImageFilter.DETAIL)

 Point Operations
 ^^^^^^^^^^^^^^^^

-The :py:meth:`~PIL.Image.Image.point` method can be used to translate the pixel
+The :py:meth:`~PIL2.Image.Image.point` method can be used to translate the pixel
 values of an image (e.g. image contrast manipulation).
 In most cases, a
 function object expecting one argument can be passed to this method.
 Each
 pixel is processed according to that function: